tommasocerruti/tommasocerruti/README.md

 ---

 ### 💡 What I’m working on
-- 🔧 Building and maintaining personal projects across various domains, from low-level programming to advanced machine learning.
+- 🔧 Building and maintaining personal projects across various domains, from low-level programming to machine learning.
 - 📚 Sharing educational material from my studies at Politecnico di Torino and ETH Zurich.

 ---